UQRacing/noetic-docker/README.md

 - **ros-humble-ackermann-msgs**: message definitions for Ackermann steering-based vehicles.
 - **ros-humble-joint-state-publisher**: publishes joint states for robot visualization.
 - **ros-humble-rviz-visual-tools**: visualization tools for RViz.
+- **python3-colcon-common-extensions**: A metapackage for colcon, the recommended build tool for ROS 2.

 #### **Python Libraries:**